flyntwp/flynt-core/README.md

 The Flynt Core WordPress plugin provides a small public interface, combined with several WordPress hooks, to achieve the main principles of the [Flynt Framework](https://flyntwp.com).

+**:warning: DEPRECATED.
+This repository is no longer in active development.
+For the latest version of Flynt please use the [new Flynt repository](https://github.com/flyntwp/flynt). :warning:**

 ## Table of Contents

 - [Background](#background)